-The net position of the School at June 30, 2017 was \$21,798, of which \$4,284 was unrestricted.
+The net position of the School at June 30, 2019 and 2018 was \$594,168 and \$326,183, of which \$582,334 and \$311,509 was unrestricted, respectively.

 Using this Annual Report

 This discussion and analysis is intended to serve as an introduction to the School's financial statements.
 The School's financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
 This report also contains other required supplementary information in addition to the financial statements themselves.